 Inspections;

-Spill response records for all spills;

-Spill response records for spills not caused by the Enrollee’s sanitary sewer system; and
+Spill response records for spills from the Enrollee’s sanitary sewer system; and

 Training of staff and contractors.

 LOCAL SEWER SYSTEM PROGRAM BUDGET AND RESOURCES

-The Sewer System Management Plan must include a detailed description of the local resources dedicated to the sanitary sewer system and the local sewer system program.
-The description of the local budget and resources must, at minimum, provide identification of budget sources for the following elements:

-Local resource allocations adequate for the operation, maintenance, repair and rehabilitation of its sanitary sewer system, and sewer system management program;

-Local rate structure;

-Accounting mechanisms and procedures that are generally accepted accounting practice;

-Auditing procedures to ensure an adequate measure of revenues and expenditures; and

-Financial and accounting program procedures compliant with applicable laws and regulations.

 SPILL EMERGENCY RESPONSE PLAN

-The Sewer System Management Plan must must include a developed Spill Emergency Response Plan addressinging all spills to waters of the State (including sewer system overflows and system exfiltration).
-The Enrollee shall implement a Emergency Response Plan that identifies standard operating procedures for responding to spills in a manner that reduces spill volumes and collects information for prevention of future spills.
-The Spill Emergency Response Plan must include, at minimum:
+The SSMP must include a developed Spill Emergency Response Plan addressing all spills to waters of the State.
+The Enrollee shall implement a Spill Emergency Response Plan that identifies standard operating procedures for responding to spills in a manner that reduces spill volumes and collects information for prevention of future spills.
+The Spill Emergency Response Plan should include, at minimum:

-Procedures to ensure compliance with notification, monitoring and reporting requirements of this General Order, the Water Code, other State law and regulations;
+Procedures for compliance with notification, monitoring and reporting requirements of this General Order, the Water Code, other State law and regulations;

-Procedures to immediately notify necessary local officials;
+Procedures to promptly notify necessary local officials for Category 1 spills;

-Procedures to assure primary responders and regulatory agencies are notified of all
+Procedures to assure primary responders and regulatory agencies are notified of

 spills in a timely manner;